Comino: History

 In later years, the Knights of Malta used this island as hunting and recreational grounds.
 The Knights were fiercely protective of the local game, which consisted of wild boar and hares (Maltese: fenek tal-grixti): upon conviction, poachers were liable to a penalty of three years as a galley slave.
 In the 16th and 17th centuries, Comino served as a place of imprisonment or exile for errant knights.
-Knights who were convicted of minor crimes were occasionally sentenced to the lonely and dangerous task of manning St. Mary's Tower.
+Knights who were convicted of minor crimes were occasionally sentenced to the lonely and dangerous task of manning St. Mary's Tower. however large portion of the island were subjects of the Tripoli's and Tunisian settlement and became a base of operation until the French invasion of Malta.

 During the French occupation of Malta, Comino served as a quarantine and existing buildings served as an isolation hospital.
 The island served as a temporary prison site before a decision on the accused was taken.

 On 6 March 1889 the British battleship HMS Sultan grounded on an uncharted rock in the Comino Channel, ripping her bottom open.
 She slowly flooded and, in a gale on 14 March 1889 she slipped off the rock and sank.
 The Italian firm of Baghino & Co raised her in August 1889 for a fee of £50,000.
 On 27 August, Sultan was brought into Malta.

 In the 1920s, the island was leased by the British colonial government to the Zammit Cutajar family, which established the Comino Farming Company.
 Around 162 ha of land were brought under cultivation, growing various crops and fruit orchards as well as snails which were exported to Italy.
 The island's population peaked at around 80 people in the late 1940s, including a number of migrants from Sicily.
 The island had no electricity and the population largely engaged in subsistence farming, as well as fishing and bird-hunting.